Unique Challenges American-Born Mandarin Speakers Face When Speaking Mandarin

 Were you born in the US (or generally outside of "The Motherland") but grew up speaking Mandarin in the house with your family?
 Do you say you're "fluent" but often feel at a loss for words when you're trying to express your opinion about real things, even to your parents?
 Yeah, me too.

-Why did I create this course?
+Why did I create these courses?
 Well, let's lay out some of the common challenges a lot of us face.
 Let me know which ones you resonate with:

 We grew up speaking Mandarin at home with our families, but what we actually speak is Chinglish - a mix of English and Chinese.
 I don't know about you, but my mom was super strict about speaking Mandarin when I was growing up, so we knew that if you wanted to talk to Mom, you had to do it in Mandarin.
 When I look back on that now as an adult, I'm actually really grateful for that rule because it meant that I grew up with a fairly strong speaking foundation.